chocolatey/choco-wiki/FeaturesAgentService.md

 ### I'm a licensed customer, now what?
 Once you have the agent service installed and Chocolatey for Business configured for background mode (see [Setup](#setup) above), most tools that use Chocolatey will automatically use the background service.

+### Will this become available for lower editions of Chocolatey?
+The background service and Central Management UI Console will only be available in C4B (Chocolatey for Business).

 ### I have Puppet or some other configuration management tool (RMM tool, infrastructure automation tool, etc.) that also runs Chocolatey.
 Can I configure it to skip background mode?
 Yes!
 Add `--run-actual` to your install options.
 Most likely your tool won't need to be reconfigured though as it will just work with background mode.
 You will need Chocolatey v0.10.3+ installed across your environment so Chocolatey handles the unknown arguments appropriately.

-Another way to handle this as of Chocolatey Extension v1.12.0, turn on the `useBackgroundServiceWithNonAdministratorsOnly` feature to make self-service apply only to non-administrators.
+Another (possibly better) way to handle this as of Chocolatey Extension v1.12.0, turn on the `useBackgroundServiceWithNonAdministratorsOnly` feature to make Self-Service apply only to non-administrators.
 See [Background Mode Setup](#background-mode-setup) for details.

-### I'm getting the following: "There are no sources enabled for packages and none were passed as arguments."

-This means you need to opt a source into self-service (new in Chocolatey Extension v1.10).

-This just involves ensuring a source is set so that it allows self-service.
-To do this you run `choco source add -n name -s location <--other details need repeated> --allow-self-service`.
-Editing a source happens when the name is the same in `choco source add`.

-To change this behavior back to the way it was previously, simply run `choco disable -n useBackgroundServiceWithSelfServiceSourcesOnly`.
-For feature options, run `choco feature list` or see [[Self-Service Feature Configuration|ChocolateyConfiguration#self-service-background-mode]]

 ### How does it work?
 As a background service, it is able to call Chocolatey with an administrative account that is configured by you.
 It is secure communication that only starts once Chocolatey is configured to work with the background service.

 ### What's the minimum Chocolatey licensed extension version that I need to install the agent?
 You need `chocolatey.extension` version 1.8.4+.

 ### How is it secure?

-For background mode / self-service installer:
+For Background Mode / Self-Service Installer:

 * Commands are ignored unless they come from the business edition of Chocolatey.
 * Chocolatey installs can only be done from approved, configured sources.
 * The background service validates commands prior to running.
 * Attempted abuses of the service are logged for further review by an administrator later.

-For the central console:
+For the Central Management UI / Console:

 * Coming later when central console is more complete.
 * Communication will be done over TLS (w/self-signed certificate) or another medium with message encryption

 ### Do you have an example of a message that goes across the agent service named pipe, from the client?
 The message is a serialized object that contains:

 * hashed passcode - SHA512 Hash of args, user, current directory, and a salt value only shared with agent and licensed edition